conan-io/conan-extensions/README.md

 ### [Deploy](extensions/deploy)

-These are the currently supported custom deployers:
+These are the current custom deployers.
+Recall they are experimental and can experience breaking changes, use them as a base to create your own under your control for stability.

 #### [Runtime Zipper](extensions/deploy/runtime_zip_deploy.py)